20steps/alexa/README.md

 * Refactor AbstractCustomBundle of Bricks platform to minimize glue code and introduce speechlets (wip)
 * Prepare Joblet for Alexa push messages
 * Adapt for Echo Show as soon as it is available in Germany
-* Automated tests and after that invite som developers to provide speechlets
+* Automated tests and after that invite some developers to collaborate on speechlets for additional services

 Hints for fellow coders:
 * The business logic resides in the https://github.com/20steps/alexa/tree/master/src/Bricks/Custom/Twentysteps/AlexaBrick/AlexaBundle/Modules directory